+- Work placements in horticulture businesses

+- .

-- Completion of VET Horticulture Certificate II - Work placements in horticulture businesses - Apprenticeships and careers in Horticulture
+- Apprenticeships and careers in Horticulture

 CERTIFICATE II IN HOSPITALITY (KITCHEN OPERATIONS)

 Hospitality provides a double certificate for students, i.e. Certificate II in Hospitality, which is recognised nationally, as well as VCE Units.
 It provides the core units for students to gain employment in the hospitality industry or to continue their studies in hospitality orientated TAFE courses.